HatimMano/gradient_descent/README.md

 ### What's Inside

 1. **Python Scripts**: Unleash the power of Python with our thrilling implementation of Gradient Descent.
-From simple quadratic functions to mind-bending polynomials, the adventure awaits!
+From simple quadratic functions to mind-bending polynomials, the adventure awaits !

 2. **Readme Quest**: Your quest begins with this Readme, your trusty guide through the perilous lands of optimization.
 Follow its wise words, and victory shall be yours!